catalyst-cloud/catalystcloud-docs/source/kubernetes/storage.rst

 +-----------+-------------+

 Create the definition file for your storage type.
-We will call this storage class *cinder-standard* and update the availability and type parameters as discussed above.
+We will call this storage class *block-storage-class* and update the availability and type parameters as discussed above.

 .. literalinclude:: _containers_assets/storage1.yaml